noiseprotocol/noise_spec/noise.md

 Assuming each payload contains a zero-length plaintext, and DH public keys are 56 bytes, the message sizes will be:

   1. 56 bytes (one cleartext public key and a cleartext payload)
   2. 144 bytes (two public keys, the second encrypted, and encrypted payload)
   3. 88 bytes (one encrypted public key and encrypted payload)

-If pre-shared symmetric keys are used, the first message grows in size to 72 bytes, since the first payload becomes encrypted.
+&nbsp;

 4. Crypto functions
 =====================